google/docsy-example/CONTRIBUTING.md

   committed lockfile; transitive security fixes arrive alert-driven instead.
 - `gomod` off: the Docsy theme pin is updated manually; see [Upgrade Docsy](#upgrade-docsy).
 All other detected managers are active.
-- Package rules: `hugo-extended` is version-pinned and coupled to its `allowScripts` approval (see [Update Hugo](#update-hugo)); bootstrap and Font Awesome updates route through the theme (`packages/hugoautogen` is regenerated from the theme, reverting any direct bump).
+- Package rules: patch and minor updates are each grouped into a single PR per wave (majors stay individual); `hugo-extended` is version-pinned and coupled to its `allowScripts` approval (see [Update Hugo](#update-hugo)); bootstrap and Font Awesome updates route through the theme (`packages/hugoautogen` is regenerated from the theme, reverting any direct bump).
 A Dependabot security PR may still bump these directly: close it and route the fix through a theme update.

 Renovate's vulnerability-alert PRs stay on (immediate, cooldown-exempt), beside GitHub's Dependabot security updates; a rare duplicate PR is accepted.